 Industrial hygienists help to measure exposure levels of some hazard types by taking samples in the workplace.
-Sampling types include integrated, direct-read or instantaneous, breathing zone, area, or bulk.
-Taking samples and recording changes over time is essential as it gives hard data on the conditions and trends of contaminants in the workplace.
+Sampling types include integrated, direct read (or instantaneous), breathing zone, area, or bulk.
+Taking samples and recording changes is essential for getting data on the contaminants in the workplace.

-Another benefit is that some types of sampling (for example, integrated and breathing zone) involve worker participation, as they will need to cooperate with sampling over the workday.
+Another benefit is that some types of sampling (for example, integrated and breathing zone) involve worker participation.
+In these cases, employees will need to cooperate with sampling over the workday.

-Performing a worksite analysis can help get your workers in the mindset of looking for and reporting hazards, especially if they are involved in the monitoring process.
-It’s a good practice to promote the idea of being aware of possible safety hazards in the workplace environment and the “normal” workplace looks, sounds, and smells.
+Performing a worksite analysis can help get your workers in the mindset of looking for and reporting hazards.
+This is especially true if you involve them in the monitoring process.
+It’s always a good practice to promote safety hazard awareness.

-One of the best ways to prevent incidents is to eliminate risky situations before they occur—and worksite analysis helps to do this!
+One of the best ways to prevent incidents is to eliminate risky situations before they occur.
+Worksite analysis helps you do this effectively.

-However, OSHA has excellent resources that can aid in determining what the most immediate hazards are in your workplace, how to control them, and how to get professional assistance in going above and beyond compliance.
+However, OSHA has excellent resources for determining the most immediate hazards, how to control them, and how to get professional assistance.

-If you’re new to the OSHA regulations, it can seem daunting to wade through the Code of Federal Regulations to find the information you need.
+If you’re new to OSHA regulations, it can seem daunting to find the information you need.
 Thankfully, OSHA has compiled a list of compliance assistance resources.
 These are a collection of helpful articles providing recent health and safety information, sorted by industry.

 In terms of more general industry guidelines, OSHA Standard 29 CFR 1910 Subpart G, Occupational Health and Environmental Control, covers ventilation, noise, and nonionizing radiation guidelines.

 It can be helpful to first read up on OSHA’s Recommended Practices for Safety and Health.
-The OSHA Recommended Practices helps summarize the most critical aspects of management leadership, worker participation, hazard identification and assessment, and hazard prevention and control.
+They summarize the most critical aspects of management leadership, worker participation, hazard identification and assessment, and hazard prevention and control.